1. Why are Michener students required to submit health documentation?

 7. How do I submit my immunization documents to Michener Health Services?

 Can I submit my health requirements documentation in person, via e-mail or by fax?
 You must upload your health requirements documentation on the Health Services tab on the Michener Self-Service Portal .
 Please upload your health requirements documentation as .pdf files.
-Health requirements documentation submitted via fax, e-mail, or hard copies will not be accepted.
-Students who may not have access to a scanner can use one available at the Michener’s Learning Resource Centre, located on the 2nd floor.
+Students who may not have access to a scanner can use one available at the Michener’s Learning Resource Collaboratory (LRC), located on the 2nd floor.

 8. Can I obtain immunizations at The Michener Institute?

-Please note: Medical Radiation Sciences students can obtain a free TB test from the University of Toronto.
+Please note: Medical Radiation Sciences students can obtain immunizations and TB tests from the University of Toronto Health & Wellness

 9. Can my Health records be transferred from another educational institution?